the Northern Utah WebSDR server(s)

 abandoned for a decade or so wasn't cheap!

-Antenna maintenance.
-The antenna(s) on site do need maintenance.
+- Antenna maintenance.
+The antenna(s) on site do need maintenance - particularly since they are decades old.

 To get it online, a lot of computer, radio and networking gear